The Rising Tide of the Self-Employed Agency Model

 Chris Buckler, founder of The Estate Agency, shares his top tips for agents considering the switch to a self-employed agency model.

-Embracing AI: The Next Step in Real Estate Professional Development
+Embracing AI: The Next Step in Estate Agency Professional Development

 But far from being a threat, AI is an opportunity – a chance for real estate agents to shift focus from mere task execution to more meaningful aspects of their profession.